- MD - Minsk Medical University, Minsk, Belarus

 Licensed acupuncturist Irina Aleynikova has always believed in the power of Eastern and Western medicine combined.
 As a medical student in her home country of Belarus, she studied herbology and nutrition therapy in addition to traditional medicine.
 Aleynikova went on to receive training in acupuncture so she could serve as both an internal medicine doctor and acupuncturist at the National Hospital of Pulmonology and Tuberculosis of the Republic of Belarus, where she cared for patients with pulmonary diseases for a number of years.

 But Aleynikova aspired to serve patients in a clinical setting where patients receive thoroughly integrated treatment that includes leading-edge medicine and a multitude of holistic therapies.
-In February 2005, she found exactly what she was looking for at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center in Zion, Illinois.
-“It’s a pleasure to work as a team with patients and other clinicians,” says Aleynikova of working at the hospital,
+In February 2005, she found exactly what she was looking for at Cancer Treatment Centers of America® (CTCA), Chicago: our hospital in Zion, Illinois.
+“It’s a pleasure to work as a team with patients and other clinicians,” says Aleynikova of working at the hospital.

 Aleynikova holds a medical degree from Minsk Medical University in Minsk, Belarus.
 She graduated magna cum laude with a master’s degree in Oriental medicine (studies in acupuncture, herbology and nutrition) from the Midwest College of Oriental Medicine in Chicago, Illinois.